CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

        ├── spyder_pomodoro_timer-0.0.1.dev0-py3-none-any.whl
        └── spyder-pomodoro-timer-0.0.1.dev0.tar.gz

-On Linux and macOS we can check that the newly built distribution packages contain the expected files by inspecting the contents of the ``tar`` file:
+We can check on Linux and macOS that newly created distribution packages contain the expected files by inspecting the contents of the ``tar`` file:

 .. code-block:: bash

    $ tar tzf dist/spyder-pomodoro-timer-0.0.1.dev0.tar.gz

-You can also use ``twine`` to run a check on the created files in ``dist``:
+You can also use ``twine`` to run a check of the files created in the ``dist`` folder:

 .. code-block:: bash